CleverCodeCravers/VisualPairCoding/README.md

 ## Features

 - Up to 10 participants
-- The length of the session is customizable (usually we use 5-7 minute turns, but knock yourself off)
+- The length of the session is customizable (usually we use 5-7 minute turns, but knock yourself out)
-- Skip current driver if he/she is absent (went out of the room for a turn)
+- Skip current driver if he/she is absent (went out of the room for a round)
-- Animation with the name of the next "Driver" when roles change, so a new turn cannot be easily overlooked.
+- Animation with the name of the next "Driver" when roles change, so a new round cannot be easily overlooked.
 We also added a button that the person that takes over should hit to further ensure that the next person in the group really has a chance to take over.
 - Explicitly visual, so that it does work with visual remote control software like "Team Viewer".

 ## See it in action!